bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ## Widget versioning

-Widget versioning allows developers to make updates to widget templates without impacting existing widgets created using those templates.
+Widget versioning allows developers to release updates to widget templates without impacting existing widgets created using those templates.
 One widget template can have multiple versions, each with its own `template` and `schema` properties.
-You can use the same widget template to create multiple widgets, and each widget can point to a different version of the widget template.

 The widget template’s `current_version_uuid` property points to the most recent version of the widget template.
 When you create a widget, it automatically uses the most current version of the widget template and saves it as the `version_uuid` property.
-Updating the widget template will change the value of the `current_version_uuid` in the widget and the widget template, but it will not change the value of the widget’s `version_uuid` property value.
+Updating the widget template will change the value of the `current_version_uuid` in the widget and the widget template, but it will not change the value of the widget’s `version_uuid`.
 As a result, updating the widget template will not impact existing widgets derived from it.

 **Widget template definitions**